 If you are a student entering in the fall, you will receive your room assignment by email in late July.
+If you will enter at midyear, you will receive your assignment in January.
 (Be sure to keep us apprised of your correct email address!)

 When you enroll, you'll receive an Enrollment Guide with a link to an online Student Housing Form.
 The form asks you about your likes and dislikes, personal habits, study habits, and so on to help us match you with your roommate(s).
 First-year students will be assigned to doubles, triples or quads.

 Q: Can I request to live with a friend who was accepted to Connecticut College?

 Coming to college is a time for students to foster new relationships and learn as much as possible.
 Living with someone you already know could hinder you from making these new relationships, therefore it is discouraged.
 However, each situation will be considered at on an individual basis.